AlinaMuradyan/Emotion-Detection/README.md

 # 🧠 Emotion Detection

-This project detects human emotions from facial images using Python and machine learning.
-It includes a trained model (`model.pkl`), an inference script (`face.py`), and a Jupyter notebook for experimentation.
+This project detects human emotions from facial images using Python, machine learning and deep learning.
+It includes a binary file of trained model (`model.pkl`), an inference script (`face.py`), and a Jupyter notebook where the trained model is.

 ---